caiyu6666/MedIAnomaly/README.md

 ## Acknowledgement

-Some of the data or codes in this repository are based on [DDAD-ASR](https://github.com/caiyu6666/DDAD-ASR), [BMAD](https://github.com/DorisBao/BMAD), [NSA](https://github.com/hmsch/natural-synthetic-anomalies), [CutPaste](https://github.com/Runinho/pytorch-cutpaste), [AnatPaste](https://github.com/jun-sato/AnatPaste).
+Some datasets and codes in this repository are based on [DDAD-ASR](https://github.com/caiyu6666/DDAD-ASR), [BMAD](https://github.com/DorisBao/BMAD), [NSA](https://github.com/hmsch/natural-synthetic-anomalies), [CutPaste](https://github.com/Runinho/pytorch-cutpaste), [AnatPaste](https://github.com/jun-sato/AnatPaste).
 We thank the original authors for their excellent work.